×

 4. Click Next.

-5. On the Cluster details page, enter a Cluster name.
+5. On the Cluster details page, provide a name for your cluster in the Cluster name field.
 Leave the default values in the remaining fields and click Next.

 6. To deploy a cluster quickly, leave the default options in the Cluster settings, Networking, Cluster roles and policies, and Cluster updates pages and click Next on each page.